Hello Dear Reader...

 If you can spare the timeperhaps the key question for all of us in this accelerated ageyou might enjoy Vernor Vinges brief (8 page) and illuminating essay "The Coming Technological Singularity," (1993) which began the rapid spread of discussion of these concepts in recent years.

 Consider also Damien Brodericks very informative and accessible The Spike, 1998 (home page), which has the distinction of being the first generalist book published on the topic of the singularity.
 Particularly recommended is his addendum to the second edition, available online as "Tearing Toward the Spike."
 (2000).

-Ray's latest book, The Singularity is Near, 2005, is the most recent work that has been published on this still understudied topic.
-Another informative brief treatise is Francis Heylighen's Socio-Technological Singularity, part of the impressive Principia Cybernetica Web project.
+Ray's The Singularity is Near, 2005, is a more recent work on this still understudied topic.
+Another informative brief piece is Francis Heylighen's Socio-Technological Singularity, part of the impressive Principia Cybernetica Web project.